 - Photodiodes are used in the detection circuits.

 - Photodiodes are used in character recognition circuits.

 - Photodiodes are used for the exact measurement of the intensity of light in science and industry.

 - Photodiodes are faster and more complex than normal PN junction diode and hence are frequently used for lighting regulation and optical communication.

-Stay tuned with Byju’s to know more about the modern day uses of photodiodes with interesting video lectures and fall in love with learning!
+Stay tuned to BYJU’S to know more about the modern-day uses of photodiodes with interesting video lectures and fall in love with learning!